 harrow (plow) the valley.”
 This visual aid gave Job a glimpse of God’s greatness.
 An imaginary fantasy animal would have defeated the purpose of God’s illustration.

-Modern readers have trouble with the Bible’s unicorns because we forget that a single-horned feature is not uncommon on God’s menu for animal design.
+Modern readers have trouble with the unicorns in the Bible because we forget that a single-horned feature is not uncommon on God’s menu for animal design.
 (Consider the rhinoceros and narwhal.)
 The Bible describes unicorns skipping like calves (Psalm 29:6), traveling like bullocks, and bleeding when they die (Isaiah 34:7).
 The presence of a very strong horn on this powerful, independent-minded creature is intended to make readers think of strength.

 Courtesy: Domenichino, Virgin and Unicorn, [working under Annibale Carracci], Fresco, 1604–1605, Farnese Palace, Rome) [Image by Never covered, via Wikimedia Commons.]